Close

 How can I protect my family at home?

-Good hygiene and regular pet care are key.
-Handwashing after playtime, routine deworming, disinfecting pet areas, and cleaning up after your pet will help keep your family safe.
+Good hygiene, routine deworming, disinfecting pet areas, and cleaning up after your pet all help reduce risk.

-What extra steps should families with young children take?
+What steps should families with young children take?

-How often should I schedule vet visits for worm prevention?
+How often should I schedule vet visits for prevention?

 Keeping pets and families healthy

-Taking simple precautions, such as regular deworming and proper hygiene, significantly lowers the risk of worm transmission from dogs to humans.
-Some worms can spread through everyday activities like gardening or playing in areas where pets frequent.
-However, a simple routine of monthly worm prevention medication, good hygiene, and regular vet checkups helps protect your household from unnecessary health risks.
+Taking simple precautions such as regular deworming and proper hygiene significantly lowers the risk of worm transmission.
+Some worms spread easily through everyday activities like gardening or playing in areas pets frequent.
+However, a routine of monthly prevention, good hygiene, and vet care protects your household.